This post was sponsored by Butcher Box. All opinions expressed here are my own as I only promote brands that I truly love.

 Recipe notes

-• Pro tip: For best results, use a 12″ cast iron skillet, which is large enough for (2) steaks.
-If you don’t have a cast iron skillet, you can use any non-reactive pan.
+• Pro tip: I use a 12″ cast iron skillet, which is large enough for (2) steaks.
+If you don’t have a cast iron skillet, you can use any non-reactive pan like stainless steel.
 Non-stick pans are not recommended.

 • Prep the cast iron steaks by seasoning them well with salt up to 24 hours in advance.
-Allow the steaks to come to room temperature for 1 hour to 30 minutes prior to cooking which will help them cook more evenly.
+Allow the steaks to come to room temperature for a minimum or 30 minutes prior to cooking which will help them cook more evenly.

-• If you prefer not to cook your steak in butter, simply pan sear the steaks in olive oil, herbs and garlic without basting.
+• If you prefer not to cook your steak in butter, simply pan sear the steaks in high heat oil, herbs and garlic without basting.

 More beef recipes you’ll love!